Spanish (SPA)

 SPA 491 Spanish Internship II (3 credits)

-This course is a practicum in which the student applies his/her communication skills in Spanish in a work environment related to his/her professional area.
+This course is a practicum in which the student applies their communication skills in Spanish in a work environment related to their professional area.
 The majority of the work for this course is that performed at the internship site.
 The student is responsible for securing the internship site and will meet with the professor prior to the semester in which the internship is to take place in order to discuss the course requirements and expectations.
-During the practicum, the student will reflect upon his/her experience at the internship site in written assignments and in regular meetings with the professor.
-At the end of the semester, the student will submit a final paper or will deliver a final presentation based on his/her internship experience.
+During the practicum, the student will reflect upon their experience at the internship site in written assignments and in regular meetings with the professor.
+At the end of the semester, the student will submit a final paper or will deliver a final presentation based on their internship experience.
 This course is intended as an advanced course for Spanish majors or minors who have completed the other course requirements for the major or minor.

 Prerequisites: (SPA 310 or SPA 311 or SPA 315) and (SPA 350 or SPA 351 or SPA 353 or SPA 356 or SPA 357 or SPA 358) and (SPA 380 or SPA 466)